This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- ¾ teaspoon xanthan gum omit if your blend already contains it
+- 1 teaspoon xanthan gum, omit if your blend already contains it

-- 4 tablespoons (56 g) unsalted butter melted and cooled
+- 4 tablespoons (56 g) unsalted butter, melted and cooled

-- 3 tablespoons (42 g) neutral oil (canola, grapeseed, vegetable, peanut all work)
+- 3 tablespoons (42 g) neutral oil, (canola, grapeseed, vegetable, peanut, etc.)

-- 2 (100 g (weighed out of shell)) eggs at room temperature, beaten
+- 2 (100 g (weighed out of shell)) eggs, at room temperature, beaten

 - 1 teaspoon pure vanilla extract

-- 4 ounces semi-sweet chocolate chips plus up to 1 ounce more
+- 4 ounces semi-sweet chocolate chips, plus up to 1 ounce more

 Instructions

-- In a large mixing bowl, place the flour, xanthan gum, cornstarch, baking powder, baking soda, salt, and granulated sugar, and whisk to combine well.
+- In a large mixing bowl, place the flour, xanthan gum, baking powder, baking soda, salt, and granulated sugar, and whisk to combine well.

 - Create a well in the center of the dry ingredients, and add the melted butter, neutral oil, buttermilk, beaten eggs, and vanilla, and mix until just combined.